decadecity/judge_dredd/mechanics/time.md

 1 Phase (1 second) == 1 Action

 ## Active phases
-Initiative / 10 (rounding down) gives number of actions per round.
+Initiative / 10 (rounding up) gives number of actions per round.

 Actions in the same phase are simultaneous with the lowest initiative declaring first.